 The winds of change could be shifting against overseeding.
 The rising cost of the water in the Southwest and West Coast and seed could eventually become too much of a financial burden for many clubs to bear.

-Shipping issues caused by the COVID-19 pandemic have doubled the cost of seed this year.
-Daniels recently talked to an Arizona-based superintendent who estimated his overseed costs will be $4,175 per acre.
+Shipping issues caused by the COVID-19 pandemic have doubled the cost of seed in 2021.
+Daniels talked to an Arizona-based superintendent who estimated his 2021 overseed costs were $4,175 per acre.
 Using that number, the cost to overseed the average golf course of 150 acres would be roughly $625,000.

-Hartwiger said he's heard "horror stories" of clubs that may not be able to overseed this season due to shipping delays or the cost of seed.
+Hartwiger heard "horror stories" of clubs that struggled with overseeding due to shipping delays or the cost of seed.